 Keep your Teams secure with Microsoft integration

 While Microsoft Teams is a feature-rich platform that offers video conferencing, internal instant messaging, screen sharing and file transfer, it currently lacks a flexible, scalable telephony solution.
-Many UC vendors recognise Teams’ potential for providing a complete UC platform, and offer direct routing solutions to add external communication and audio conferencing to Microsoft Teams’ already extensive bag of tricks.
+Many UC vendors recognize Teams’ potential for providing a complete UC platform, and offer direct routing solutions to add external communication and audio conferencing to Microsoft Teams’ already extensive bag of tricks.

 Many Microsoft Teams call integrations offer a seamless solution that enables teams to create and make decisions in a shared workspace with end-to-end security, administrative control and full compliance.